 Medications and Hormones

-There may be a place for the use of pharmaceutical medications as part of an integrative medical program to prevent and treat Alzheimer’s disease.
+There may be a place for the use of pharmaceutical medications as part of an integrative medical program to treat and even prevent Alzheimer’s disease.

 Current medicines to treat Alzheimer’s may improve symptoms in some patients but have no effect on the progression of the disease.
-There is a push toward discovering if new beta amyloid removal drugs will prevent and reverse Alzheimer’s disease.
+There is a push toward discovering if new beta amyloid removal drugs will prevent Alzheimer’s or provide a treatment.
 The answers are years away, however.

 Of course, these medications should only be taken under the care of a physician who is an expert in treating Alzheimer’s disease.
 It is important that you always work closely with your doctor concerning pharmaceutical use.
 It should also be recognized that all of these medicines may have serious side effects such as dizziness, nausea, diarrhea, and other symptoms.